-The academic year had in-person instruction up to March 2020.
+During the 19-20 academic year, we had in-person instruction up to March 2020.
 After March 2020, we transitioned into virtual learning.

-In-person we were successful at purchasing and providing training for high quality curriculum.
-Our network support team worked in partnership with school leaders to create a strategic professional development scope and sequence that provided differentiated PD on Thursdays.
-Teachers received training on all components of each curriculum and best practice for high quality instruction aligned to
+Throughout the year, we purchased and provided training for high quality curriculum.
+Our network support team worked in partnership with school leaders to create a strategic professional development scope and sequence that provided for weekly differentiated PD.